• Skip to primary navigation

 Next to Cup 4 Cup gluten-free all-purpose flour, I use coconut flour more than anything for gluten-free baking.
 The flavor of coconut flour is mild and it absorbs a lot of liquid, so not much is needed.

-I created these gluten-free coconut flour banana pancakes for my son with Celiac Disease years ago, and it has become a family favorite.
+I created these gluten-free coconut flour banana pancakes for my son with Celiac Disease years ago, and over the years it has become a family favorite.

-sliced banana and coconut flour on a dark cutting board
+1 whole banana, sliced banana and a small pile of coconut flour - on a dark wood cutting board.

 How to Make Them